frontsideair/blog/content/blog/what-i-look-forward-to-about-web-development-in-near-future/index.md

 ---
-title: What I look forward to about web development in 2021
+title: What I look forward to about web development in near future
 date: "2021-02-25T20:06:42.381Z"
 description: "Web development is in much better shape than it ever was before.
 It's both easier to build products and the products we build are much more user-friendly.
 We see an increasing emphasis on performance, consistency, and accessibility.
-Here are some advancements in web development that I expect to see in 2021."
+Here are some advancements in web development that I expect to see in near future."
 ---

 Web development is in much better shape than it ever was before.
 It's both easier to build products and the products we build are much more user-friendly.
 We see an increasing emphasis on performance, consistency, and accessibility.
-Here are some advancements in web development that I expect to see in 2021.
+Here are some advancements in web development that I expect to see in near future.

 ## Full-stack is going to be much more relevant

 I expect the [JAMstack](https://jamstack.org) hype to die out this year.
 I think it's great that it exists and it's very suitable for some use cases.
-(My blog is proudly powered by [Gatsby](https://www.gatsbyjs.com)!
+(My blog is proudly powered by [Gatsby](https://www.gatsbyjs.com)!)
 But overall it was not a great idea to host your application exclusively on a CDN and a CMS.

-Not everything can be done on build time and fetching all dynamic content on the client can leave a lot out.
-You would end up missing out on status codes, meta tags, caching, and perceived speed.
-That's where it would make sense to have a server (or a bunch of cloud functions).
+JAMstack applications shine when everything is available at build-time.
+They can work with dynamic data by calling APIs during run-time, but this has a major drawback.
+When a server-rendered application encounters a problem, it can correctly send a 4XX or 5XX response; but when you defer data fetching to the client, you lose this ability.

 The project that sold me on this idea was [Remix](https://remix.run), which is a new framework built on old (and good) ideas.
 Built by people who worked on [React Router](https://reactrouter.com), it embraces the web standards and encourages you to do the same.
 Unfortunately, it's not open source (good for them though, they deserve to get paid for their exceptional work) so I won't be able to try it out anytime soon.